Abandoned & Little-Known Airfields:

 A 1965 aerial photo of Croom Field showed a large open grass area.

-A horsetrack was situated on the northwest side of the property.
+The oval track of the former Columbia Airport Raceway was visible on the northwest side of the property.

 Traces of the former airport buildings on the west side of the field were evident, but it is not certain if they were still standing at that point.